New 2021 Stock availableOrder now for winter delivery

 Keepers NurseryThe UK's largest range of Fruit Trees

 Taking into account all the relevant factors the following Apple varieties would be suitable pollinators.

 A sweet perfumed dessert apple best grown in a warm situation.

-A small golden apple with a strong sweet-sharp pineapple flavour.
+A Hungarian apple with a sweet nutty flavour.

 - In stockAtalantaGroup D

 Thought to be an ancient apple possibly dating from 16th century.

 - BannsGroup DSelf-sterile

 A large yellow mid season dessert apple with an elderflower like aroma.